 Table of Contents

-The area of a triangle is simply the amount of space it covers on a flat surface.
-You measure it in square units, like square centimetres (cm²), square metres (m²), or square inches (in²).
-To find the area, you usually need to know the length of the base (bottom side) and the height (distance from the base to the peak).
+In simple words, the area of a triangle is the amount of space covered inside the three sides of a triangle.
+The units to measure area are centimetres (cm²), metres (m²), or inches (in²).
+To find the area, we usually need to know the length of the base (bottom length) and the height (distance from the base to the peak).
+That is, A = ½ x b x h, where 'b' is the base and 'h' is the height of a triangle.
+By using this general formula we can find the area of any type of triangle.

-Let's think of it this way: if you were planning a triangular-shaped garden, knowing its base and height would help you work out exactly how much land you’d need to prepare.
+For instance, if you are planning a triangular-shaped garden, knowing its base and height would help you to find out exactly how much land you’d need to prepare.
+Apart from the general formula we can also apply Heron’s formula to calculate the area of triangle when the length of all 3 three sides is known.

 This is the most commonly used formula where both base and height are considered: